wordsum/models/README.md

 wordsum is a model and a tool to create the model.

-wordsum's goal is to model story and poetry for A.I..
+wordsum's goal is to model story and poetry for a machine to learn.
 .
 #### wordsum models
 <table>